svpino/ml.school/README.md

 #### Running the Deployment pipeline remotely

-To run the Deployment pipeline in the remote Compute Cluster, we need to modify the permissions associated with one of the roles that we created with the Metaflow CloudFormation stack.
-The new permissions will allow the role to access the Elastic Container Registry (ECR) and deploy the model in SageMaker:
+To run the Deployment pipeline in the remote compute cluster, you need to modify the permissions associated with one of the roles created by the `metaflow` CloudFormation stack.
+The new permissions will allow the role to access the Elastic Container Registry (ECR) and deploy the model to SageMaker:

 ```bash
 aws iam put-role-policy \